When the Shadow Meets Its Measure: Assessing the Feasibility of Submillimeter Black Hole Shadow Imaging in Megamaser Disk AGN: Results and Analysis

-Complementary to the high-frequency thermal-dust estimate, we assess low-frequency extended-jet\footnote{Extended-jet refers to emission originating beyond the compact, self-absorbed jet base associated with the AGN and strong-gravity regime.}.
-We use measurements at frequencies $\lesssim 10\%$ below $\nu_0$ and project each upward to $\nu_0$, assuming a synchrotron power-law index $\alpha=-0.5$ \citep{Rybicki1979, Blandford1978}.
-Treating the extended-jet as smaller than the smallest beam-size --consistent with VLBI studies of the water maser-AGN sample -- we apply no beam-size correction.
-As above, we adopt the smallest projected flux density at $\nu_0$ as a strict upper limit on the extended-jet contribution.
-Unlike thermal-dust, extended-jet emission is variable, and we account for this by incorporating variability upper bounds as systematic uncertainties in the extended-jet extrapolations when possible (Section~\ref{subsec:var}).
+Complementary to the high-frequency thermal dust estimate, we assess low-frequency extended jet emission\footnote{Extended jet refers to emission originating beyond the compact, self-absorbed jet base associated with the AGN and strong-gravity regime.}.
+We use measurements at frequencies $\lesssim 10\%$ below 230~GHz and project each upward to 230~GHz, assuming a synchrotron power-law index $\alpha=-0.5$ \citep{Rybicki1979, Blandford1978}.
+Treating the extended jet as smaller than the smallest beam size -- consistent with VLBI studies of the water maser AGN sample -- we apply no beam size correction.
+We then report the smallest projected 230~GHz jet constraint as the strict upper limit on extended-jet contamination.
+We checked that the available archived variability diagnostics do not change the extended-jet contamination conclusions, so for simplicity we do not include a separate variability term in the extended-jet rows of the flux tables.

-Where low-frequency VLBI data are available, we apply the same upward projection to $\nu_0$ with $\alpha=-0.5$.
+Where low-frequency VLBI data are available, we apply the same upward projection to 230~GHz with $\alpha=-0.5$.
 For non-detections, we adopt a $3\sigma$ upper limit, where $\sigma$ is the image RMS.
-VLBI images often resolve multiple components with separations exceeding the synthesized beam of our $\nu_0$ measurements; to remain conservative for an upper-limit estimate, we treat the central emission as an extended-jet and sum the flux densities of all components before projection.
-If the VLBI-based projection is smaller than the low-frequency extended-jet estimate from archival data, it is adopted.
+VLBI images often resolve multiple components with separations exceeding the synthesized beam of our submm-mm anchor measurements; to remain conservative for an upper limit estimate, we treat the central emission as extended jet emission and sum the flux densities of all components before projection.
+If the projection based on VLBI data is smaller than the low-frequency extended jet estimate from archival data, it is adopted.
 Note that VLBI extrapolations of the sample are not extensive.
 Additional VLBI studies not included in this paper include NGC~1068 \citep{Muxlow1996, Gallimore2004, Fischer2023, Gallimore2023, Mutie2024, Mutie2025}; NGC~3079 \citep{Middelberg2003}; Circinus \citep{Prieto2004}; and NGC~4945 \citep{Lenc2009}.